 - Download the Felix Shell and Felix Remote Shell bundles from the downloads page in http://felix.apache.org. - 2.
-Install and start these bundles in one of following ways: - Place the bundles under \$ORACLE HOME/wlserver/server/osgi-lib - Create an application that contains these two bundles and then deploy that application after creating the OSGi framework. - Create and start an OSGi framework.
+Install and start these bundles in one of following ways: - Place the bundles under \$ORACLE\HOME/wlserver/server/osgi-lib - Create an application that contains these two bundles and then deploy that application after creating the OSGi framework. - 3.
+Create and start an OSGi framework from the WebLogic Server console.